bookofproofs/bookofproofs.github.io/_sources/history/19th-century/alasia.md

 **Cristoforo Alasia** was an Italian school teacher who produced papers on astronomy, geometry, rational mechanics and the history of mathematics.

 ### Mathematical Profile (Excerpt):
-* Francesco married Giovanna Francesca de Quesada (1842-1922) from Sassari-Sardegna, daughter of Cristoforo and Speranza Cugia Paliacio on 28 January 1864.
-* Vincenzo and Giovanna had three sons, Cristoforo (the subject of this biography), Tommaso, who became a magistrate, and Enrico, born 1866, who became a doctor.
 * Let us note that there are problems with Cristoforo Alasia's year of birth.
 * Halsted wrote his article during Alasia's lifetime and indeed had corresponded with Alasia before writing the article.
 * If, as we believe, the 1864 date is correct, we suggest the error occurred by Halsted misreading Alasia's handwriting.